logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 Another significant limitation of WFC is its computational cost.
 The algorithm involves frequent recalculation of possible states for each cell in the grid, particularly after every collapse, to ensure the constraints are maintained.
 As the size of the grid and the number of potential states increase, the computational demand grows exponentially.
 This makes WFC especially resource-intensive for larger grids or complex constraint sets, potentially slowing down generation times or requiring optimizations to remain practical for real-time applications.

-Additionally, the algorithm employs a brute-force approach to resolve conflicts.
-When it encounters an unsolvable state—where constraints make further progress impossible—the system must either completely restart from the beginning or, if a backtracking functionality is implemented, revert to a prior state and attempt a different resolution path.
-This process may need to be repeated multiple times until a viable solution is achieved.
-This iterative retry mechanism significantly contributes to the algorithm’s computational inefficiency, particularly when working with highly constrained or complex models, as each restart or backtrack requires reevaluating and recalculating possible states for the grid.

 Today, we will demonstrate how to address these limitations by implementing a graph-based Wave Function Collapse (WFC) algorithm.
 This approach aims to mitigate the drawbacks of traditional WFC, such as computational inefficiency and challenges with global coherence, by leveraging graph structures to improve constraint management, enhance scalability, and reduce the need for brute-force resolution.

 # Why Making A Graph Based WFC

-A graph-based Wave Function Collapse (WFC) algorithm offers several improvements over the traditional grid-based implementation, directly addressing the previously discussed limitations:
+A graph-based Wave Function Collapse (WFC) algorithm offers the following improvements over the traditional grid-based implementation, directly addressing the previously discussed limitations

 ## Global Coherence